About our school

 How can I support the school as a community member?

 As a community member you can support the school in many ways.
-You can attend one of our community events, make a donation, become a member of the school council, become a community partner supporting activities and initiatives.
+You can attend one of our community events, make a donation, become a member of the school council or become a community partner supporting activities and initiatives.
 Talk to us today for more information and opportunities.

 How do I become a member of council?